A tunable population timer in multicellular consortia: Discussion

 The analysis presented above has been phrased for clarity from a design perspective, but it is also applicable to natural multicellular circuits.
 The type of cellular processes described here (production, detection and degradation of a diffusible molecule) are very generic and exist naturally in cells.
-Here we show that combining these processes in different cell types forming a multicellular population could give rise to a robust and cellular timer.
-Thus, beyond their obvious implications for synthetic biology applications, our results also constitute a further instance of how cell-cell communication can lead to collective functionality in cellular populations that goes far beyond the capabilities of gene and protein circuits within individual cells.
+Here we show that combining these processes in the different cell types of a multicellular population could give rise to a robust and cellular timer.
+Thus, beyond their obvious implications for synthetic biology applications, our results also constitute a further instance of how cell-cell communication can potentially lead to collective functionality in cellular populations (in this case measuring time) that goes far beyond the capabilities of gene and protein circuits within individual cells.